Category

 But coolest of all, Susan adopted a service dog and by holding his harness can walk unaided.
 He’s also super helpful if she falls.

-But somewhere deep in her psyche, Susan has reached a place of acceptance.
+Somewhere deep in her psyche, Susan has reached a place of acceptance.
 Not that she loves what she’s learned to accept, but that she’s made peace with “what is” and is getting on with life.

 In Elizabeth Kübler-Ross’s five stages of grief – denial, anger, bargaining, depression and finally acceptance – getting to the stage of acceptance doesn’t mean loving what’s happened, it means calling a truce with grief and accepting the reality of the circumstances.